snowkylin/tensorflow-handbook/source/index.rst

 The code of this handbook is based on TensorFlow 2.0 stable version and beta1 version.
 All sample code in this handbook can be viewed `here <https://github.com/snowkylin/tensorflow-handbook/tree/master/source/_static/code/>`_ .

-The English version of this handbook is still in progress.
+The English version of this handbook is still in progress (section title with a ✔️ means that the translation of this section is finished).
 Please refer to https://v1.tf.wiki for the eariler version.
 This handbook is a project of `Google Summer of Code 2019 <https://summerofcode.withgoogle.com/archive/2019/projects/5460192307707904/>`_ .

 GitHub： https://github.com/snowkylin/tensorflow-handbook